FerBraga/FerBraga/README.md

  Buscando projetos que inovem e tragam soluções que facilitem a vida de muitas pessoas.<br>
  ---<br>
- Hi, my name is Feranndo Braga, but you can call me Fer. <br>
+ Hi, my name is Fernando Braga, but you can call me Fer. <br>
  I'm a Full Stack Developer graduated at Trybe. <br>
  I'm looking for projects that are innovative and improve peeople's life.<br>
  </p>